 Furthermore, PERC continues to take its research beyond the bookshelves, through its education and outreach initiatives.
 We are currently engaged in cultivating a growing number of students, environmental leaders, journalists, teachers, and policy makers so they can put market forces to work in the environment.

-We have an exciting agenda at PERC that builds on more than 30 years of experience—and over the next 30 years, we are confident that we'll continue to nurture a clearer understanding of free market environmentalism, with the growing support of others who are also looking to make a difference.
+We have an exciting agenda at PERC that builds on 35 years of experience—and over the next 35 years, we are confident that we'll continue to nurture a clearer understanding of free market environmentalism, with the growing support of others who are also looking to make a difference.

 Help advance free market environmentalism by supporting PERC today!